ozgun-ozdemir/Meta-Llama/README.md

 - **Description**: Utilizes the Whisper model for audio transcription and interaction.

 ## Whisper Conversation Logger
-- **Description**: Logs conversations into a JSON format for later reference.
+- **Description**: Saves conversations in a JSON format for later reference.